0xEryx/Tidal-Arc-/tidal-arc-okx-trading-system/README.en.md

 `Tidal Arc` is a four-skill OKX perpetual trading framework designed for agent-driven market selection, directional impulse decision-making, and higher-timeframe trend maintenance.

-The system is designed for OpenClaw, but the underlying logic is strategy-first rather than tool-first.
-In other words, the point of the pack is not just that it contains four prompts.
-The point is that each skill has a clear role, a clear data surface, a clear decision boundary, and a clear handoff to the next layer.

 ## What Tidal Arc Is Trying To Solve

 Most "AI trading skills" fail in one of two ways: